What is authentication using Custom Database Connection?

 - Navigate to Users-> User Provisioning settings.

-- Select the Databasefrom the drop down menu.
+- Select the custom Databasefrom the drop down menu.

 - Check the provisioning features.

 - To import the users from connected Database, go to the User Provisioning, Click on the Import Users button.

 - Select the Database from the drop down menu and save the configuration.